DarkTamara/DarkTamara/README.md

 - 👋 Hi, I’m Andreea!
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Java Script,, but i plan on looking into React, Angular maybe and more
+- 🌱 I’m currently learning Java Script, but i plan on looking into React, Angular maybe and more
 - 📫 How to reach me ...

 <!---